Data-centric command and response

 The following criteria must be met before you can schedule this service:

-- You must have previous Connext DDS experience and/or training.
+- You must have previous Connext experience and/or training.
 You must be familiar with the fundamental DDS concepts such as DDS entities, publish/subscribe APIs, Quality of Service configuration, discovery, transports, and configuration files.

 This service typically is delivered in 2-6 hours.